Kuratoro/zk.zettel.page/how-to-edit.md

 * Notes in this Zettelkasten should be formatted in Markdown.
 * Link to a basic Markdown [primer](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 * Notes (specific to Neuron)
   * The title of the Zettel will be a first level heading.
   * URL's must be enclosed in angle brackets to be formatted as a link `<url-example>`
-* `<file-name.md>` -- This links to the zettel "file-name.md"
-* Full list of features supported by neuron, [see here](https://neuron.zettel.page/2011404.html)
   * To add headings to your zettel start from level 2 (`## Heading`) headers, as level 1 heading is used for the Zettel title.
+* Full list of features supported by Neuron, [see here](https://neuron.zettel.page/2011404.html)